1994 FIFA World Cup: Venues

-The variety of climate in different cities all over the United States also sometimes made playing conditions challenging.
-Aside from the oceanic coolness of Boston (Foxborough), the Mediterranean climate of San Francisco (Stanford), and occasionally the coolness of Chicago, as they had been in Mexico in 1970 and 1986 most matches were played in hot and/or humid conditions, thanks to nearly all of the games being scheduled to be played during the day instead of at night in order to suit a time difference compromise for television in Europe, Africa, and the Middle East; this had always been done every time a World Cup was held in the Americas.
-Although playing in the mostly dry heat and smoggy conditions of Los Angeles (Pasadena) and the mixture of heat and humidity of Washington and New York sometimes proved to be difficult, the cities with the most consistently oppressive conditions were Orlando and Dallas in the South, because of the combination of heat and extreme humidity.
+Aside from the oceanic coolness of Boston (Foxborough), the Mediterranean climate of San Francisco (Stanford), and occasionally the coolness of Chicago, as they had been in Mexico in 1970 and 1986 most matches were played in hot and/or humid conditions, thanks to nearly all of the games being scheduled to be played during the day.
+This enabled European television broadcasters to air World Cup matches during late afternoon and evening hours.
+For example, matches that started at 12:30 PM EDT in New York would air at 6:30 PM in Paris, France.
+Although playing in the mostly dry heat and smoggy conditions of Los Angeles (Pasadena) and the mixture of heat and humidity of Washington and New Jersey sometimes proved to be difficult, the cities with the most consistently oppressive conditions were Orlando and Dallas in the South, because of the combination of heat and extreme humidity.
 The Floridian tropical climate of Orlando meant all games there were played in temperatures of 95 °F or above with dew points above 70 or more (the temperature there during the group stage game between Mexico and Ireland was 105 °F) due to the mid-day start times.
 Dallas was not much different: in the humid heat of a Texas summer, temperatures exceeded 100 °F during mid-day, when games there were staged in the open-type Cotton Bowl meant that conditions were just as oppressive there as they were in Orlando.
 Detroit also proved to be difficult: the Pontiac Silverdome did not have a working cooling system and because it was an air-supported stadium, the air could not escape through circulation, so temperatures inside the stadium would climb past 90 °F with 40% humidity.
 United States midfielder Thomas Dooley described the Silverdome as "the worst place I have ever played at".

-Of these nine stadiums, all but one have since been either demolished and replaced by other stadia, or have been moderately or heavily modified.
-The Pontiac Silverdome, Giants Stadium, and Foxboro Stadium have been demolished, and RFK Stadium is no longer in use and is slated for demolition by 2023.
-Stanford Stadium, the Cotton Bowl, the Citrus Bowl (Camping World Stadium), and Soldier Field have all been moderately or heavily modified.
-The Rose Bowl is the only largely unmodified stadium that was used for this tournament.